JayChase/office-addin-with-angular2/readme.md

 ####Installation

 Download or clone the repo to its own folder.
-Open a command prompt under the ./OfficeAddInWithAngular2Web folder and run command:
+Open a command prompt under the ./OfficeAddInWithAngular2Web folder and run the command:

 ```bash
 npm run setup